 Is An Executor Responsible For Debt In Canada?

 When you die, your executor will take care of paying off your debts as part of the estate administration process.
 They will create an inventory of your assets, and an inventory of your debts/liabilities (loans, credit card balances, unpaid bills at time of death, taxes owing, etc.) and they will take care of paying off debts and closing accounts at that time.

-There are few exceptions where your debt isn’t added to your estate:
+There are a few exceptions where your unpaid debt isn’t added to your estate:

-- If you have jointly-held debts, they transfer to a surviving person (for example you have a car loan with your spouse - when you pass away, your spouse becomes the sole person on that loan)
+- If you have a joint account with shared debt when you die, they transfer to a surviving person (for example, you have a car loan with your spouse—when you pass away, your spouse becomes the sole person on that loan).